anjisun221/jisun-smu/content/publication/an-2009-social/index.md

   shows that the proposed routing protocol improves higher delivery ratio with lower network overhead than DSDV.
 featured: false
-publication: '*2009 IEEE International Conference on Pervasive Computing and Communications*'
+publication: '*2009 IEEE International Conference on Pervasive Computing and Communications (PerCom)*'
 ---